Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: AI-assisted development and prompt traceability

 \paragraph{(P5) ``Turn the work bound into a running-time bound using $\vol(S^\star)\le 1/\rho$.''} A prompt explicitly requested that the final complexity be stated in the degree-weighted work model and use the known sparsity guarantee $\vol(S^\star)\le 1/\rho$.
 This guided the decomposition \Cref{eq:running_time} into ``work on the target support'' plus ``spurious work,'' and it is the reason the first term in \Cref{thm:double_reg_work} scales as $\widetilde{O}((\rho\sqrt{\alpha})^{-1})$ (up to logarithms).

-\paragraph{(P6) ``Give a checkable confinement condition so spurious activations stay local.''} After the spurious-work summation bound was obtained, a prompt requested a graph-checkable assumption guaranteeing that all spurious activations remain confined to a boundary set.
+\paragraph{(P6) ``Give a explicit confinement condition so spurious activations stay local.''} After the spurious-work summation bound was obtained, a prompt requested a graph-explicit assumption guaranteeing that all spurious activations remain confined to a boundary set.
 This produced the exposure/no-percolation-style sufficient condition formalized as \Cref{thm:boundary_confinement_exposure}, which is referenced immediately after \Cref{thm:double_reg_work} to justify the boundary-set hypothesis $\widetilde{A}_k\subseteq\mathcal{B}$.

 \paragraph{(P7) ``Identify explicit bad instances where $\gamma$ can be very small (or $0$).''} To stress-test the margin-based reasoning, a sequence of prompts asked for explicit graphs where the slack is smaller than $\sqrt{\rho}$ and even $o(\sqrt{\rho})$.
 This led to the breakpoint constructions recorded in \Cref{sec:bad_instances}, including the star graph (\Cref{lem:star_gamma_small}) and the path graph (\Cref{lem:path_gamma_small}).
 These examples motivate why the paper avoids global dependence on $\gamma$ and instead relies on the over-regularization/two-tier strategy (\Cref{lem:two_tier_split}) together with confinement (\Cref{thm:boundary_confinement_exposure}).